 Adverse events of interest

-BCMA is the “latest promising target” in multiple myeloma, said Parameswaran Hari, MD, of the Medical College of Wisconsin in Milwaukee, and this bb2121 data represents the largest and most mature experience with the CAR-T approach in the disease.
+BCMA is the “latest promising target” in MM, said Parameswaran Hari, MD, of the Medical College of Wisconsin in Milwaukee, and this bb2121 data represents the largest and most mature experience with the CAR T approach in the disease.

 “Unfortunately, this is not yet a cure, so I’m going advise my patients who are in stringent CR and on maintenance not to go for CAR T cells unless they relapse,” he said.